 - Tickets for travel costs, if you have them

 - Attendance proof once you have participated in the event (photocopy of your badge or a photo of you at the conference)

 Please save the application as a single .pdf file with your last name and just your last name when emailing your grant.
-Please attach all the necessary materials, except proof of travel, which must be submitted after the conference.
+Please attach all the necessary materials, except proof of travel, which you must submit after the conference.
 Proof of travel most commonly includes a photograph of the student presenting or a photograph of the student’s conference badge.

 DUE DATE FOR FINAL DOCUMENTATION

-All final documentation (receipts, proof of attendance, etc.) must be received by the last day of the quarter for which the grant was applied for.
+The GSA must receive all final documentation (receipts, proof of attendance, etc.) by the last day of the quarter for which the grant was applied.
 Any grants that do not receive all documentation by the end of the quarter will be revoked, and the corresponding funds rolled into the next quarter.

-You will be reimbursed after you return from your conference with proof of your travel.
+The GSA will reimburse you after you return from your conference with proof of your travel.
 GSA has allotted 45 travel grants per quarter.
 Any grants which are not allocated during that quarter (e.g., due to a low number of applications or revoked grants) will be rolled over to the following quarter’s pool of grants.
-All documentation must be received by the last day of the quarter for which the travel grant was applied for, or the grant will be revoked.
+The GSA must receive all documentation by the last day of the quarter for which the travel grant was applied for, or the grant will be revoked.

 Awards are disbursed through the AS ticket office.
 Grants take anywhere from 2-6 weeks to process, and you will be informed when your check is ready.
-The ticket office can be reached at (805) 893-2064 to consult on a check’s status.
-If you cannot physically go to campus to pick up the check (for example, are spending the quarter working remotely), it is possible to mail your check.
+You can reach the ticket office at (805) 893-2064 to consult on a check’s status.
+If you cannot physically go to campus to pick up the check (for example, you are spending the quarter working remotely), it is possible to mail your check.
 All mail requests are reviewed on a case-by-case basis, and checks will not be mailed to applicants who live in the Santa Barbara and Goleta area without extenuating circumstances.